 One of my favorite things in life (to host and attend) is a dinner party.
-Like I mentioned in my Girls on Food bio, I discovered my love of food by devouring every word and gorgeous photo in Martha Stewart’s 1982 cookbook, Entertaining.
+I discovered my love of food by devouring every word and gorgeous photo in Martha Stewart’s 1982 cookbook, Entertaining.
 I daydreamed of the days I might attend such elegant affairs.
 As an adult, I now get to see those dreams into fruition.
 Many people love to entertain but do not host dinner parties because of the stress, time, and expense; but what if you only had to make one dish, and not a whole menu?
 Enter: this easy Jubilee Supper Club menu for an elegant, sit-down dinner party for twelve.

 A few years ago, we got together with several food-loving friends, created a Facebook group, and Jubilee Supper Club was born.
 We gather every eight weeks or so, and alternate hosting.
 Whoever hosts provides the main course and usually a few other nibbles, and we all pitch in with appetizers, drinks, side dishes, salads, and a dessert.
 Jubilee Supper Club is named after the spectacular phenomenon of a Mobile Bay jubilee, when flounder, crabs, fish, and skate inexplicably beach themselves and wait for the lucky passersby to score some fresh seafood for dinner.
 It happens at least once a year, always in early morning, and is a sight to see.